Assisted dying bill: What is in proposed law?

 But there are requirements:

-Under the bill, a doctor could prepare the substance, but the person themselves must take it.
+Under the bill, a doctor could prepare the "approved" substance (the bill does not detail what medication this is) but the person themselves must take it.

 This is called physician-assisted suicide.
 Voluntary euthanasia is different and is where a health professional administers the drugs to the patient.